schibsted/slack-calendar-topic/README.md

 #### Run it

 That's it!
-Run it with `npm run update` (or `node ./bin/update`) and watch your channels be updated to the currently ongoing event in the corresponding calendar.
+Run it with `npm run update` (or `node ./bin/update`) and watch your channels be updated to the currently ongoing events in the corresponding calendars.

 ## Deploying